CLRX/CLRX-mirror/doc/ClrxAsmSyntax.md

 they can be closed by using `.ends` or `.endscope`.
 We distinguish scope to two types: normal and local scopes.
 The local scopes doesn't have name and they exists only to first close.

+If scope will be opened, any object in this scope will directly available (by simple name).
+Next available object is in used scopes (declared by `.using` pseudo-op) begins from last 'using' to 'first'.

 The scopes are organized in tree where global scope is root of tree.
 During searching object, an assembler begins from top (current) scope and ends at global scope.
 In every scope, it is possible to start using object from other scopes (by `.using` pseudo-op).
 While searching at scope stack level, an assembler firstly search that scope and